dtolnay/monostate/README.md

 value.

-This can sometimes be helpful in processing untagged enums in which the variant indentification is more convoluted than what is handled by Serde's externally tagged and internally tagged representations, for example because the variant tag has an inconsistent type or key.
+This can sometimes be helpful in processing untagged enums in which the variant identification is more convoluted than what is handled by Serde's externally tagged and internally tagged representations, for example because the variant tag has an inconsistent type or key.